 After coming over the top of a hill you will see Cumberland Gulch on your left, road 271.1.
 Continue straight to find a few roads connecting on your right to go up a steep hill.
 This is Yankee Hill, and it is a fun climb to the top where you can loop around and come back down to the base of the hill.
 You can see the city from the top, and the views are fantastic.

-Continue on to road 175.4 on the way out to Alice and Fall River Road which is paved and has an exit on I-70.
+Continue west on the main road to Alice and Fall River Road which is paved and has an exit on I-70.

 This is a nice road for beginners looking to challenge themselves.
 It is also a good trail for snow bashing or running at night.
 Make sure you have a good sense of direction or a good navigator so you can find your way out the way you came if you get really lost.